MohamadJehad/OnlineFitnessTraining/README.md

 ## Prerequisites

 - Python with Flask
-- MySQL workbench (as you will need to import my files(stored in database folder) in your workbench)
+- MySQL workbench
+   As you will need to import my files(stored in database folder) in your workbench And you will need to change the mysql_config(lines: `17 to 22`) with yours
 - Modern web browser with localStorage support
 - Jinja (only used in one html page)